fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 ## Step3: for TransT-SEG Attacked by SPARK

-1- Download the 'pysot' folder from the SPARK Github page: https://github.com/tsingqguo/AttackTracker/tree/main Then, add 'pysot' to the TransT directory as 'TransT/pysot/'.
+1- Download the 'pysot' folder from the SPARK GitHub page: https://github.com/tsingqguo/AttackTracker/tree/main Then, add 'pysot' to the TransT directory as 'TransT/pysot/'.

-2- Copy and paste the Python files in 'TMLR_supp/code/exp1/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.
+2- Copy and paste the Python files in 'ReproducibilityStudy/exp1/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.

-3- Copy and paste the python file 'TMLR_Supp/exp1/TransTSEG/anchor_target.py' to the 'TransT/pysot/datasets/' directory.
+3- Copy and paste the Python file 'ReproducibilityStudy/exp1/TransTSEG/anchor_target.py' to the 'TransT/pysot/datasets/' directory.

-5- From the TransTSEG folder in the ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'TMLR_Supp/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.
+5- From the TransTSEG folder in the ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'ReproducibilityStudy/exp1/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.

 6- Add a new entry to the trackers.ini file in the "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################